calvinckho/capacitor-jitsi-meet/README.md

 ## Embedding in web applications

 The web plugin defaults to open a video call in the jitsi meet web interface.
-For full web implementation, we recommend using the Jitsi Meet API (https://github.com/jitsi/jitsi-meet/blob/master/doc/api.md)
+For full web implementation, we recommend using the Jitsi iFrame API (https://jitsi.github.io/handbook/docs/dev-guide/dev-guide-iframe)

 ## Usage